-As previously disclosed in the Company's interim MD&As during 2020, cannabis sales, and specifically bulk wholesale cannabis sales, may fluctuate due to the seasonal nature of outdoor cultivation.
-Due to this seasonality, quarterly domestic bulk wholesale cannabis revenue is expected to decline in the first three quarters of fiscal year 2021 ("FY 2021"), relative to Q4 2020.
+As previously disclosed in the Company's MD&A for the fiscal year 2020 ("FY 2020"), bulk wholesale cannabis sales, may fluctuate due to the seasonal nature of outdoor cultivation, and that this revenue segment was expected to decline in the first three quarters of 2021, relative to Q4 2020.

 However, the Company's exposure to seasonality is reduced due to the licencing of its production facilities and as it continues to increase its product offerings and sales of packaged cannabis products.
 The Company is also prioritizing the growth of these sales channels, along with international medical cannabis sales, and all three are expected to see continued growth over 2021.